shakes76/PatternAnalysis-2024/recognition/siamese_s46387334/README.md

 - Test Set (10% of all data)
     - Will be used to evaluate the performance of the final model

 The validation and testing sets were kept relatively small to maximise performance of the model by giving it a larger set of data to train on.
-Due to the large size of the data set the validation and testing sets are still large enough to get a good idea of the population.
+Due to the large size of the data set the validation and testing sets are still large enough to give a good representation of the population.
 This is a standard split to apply when we have a dataset of over 10,000+ samples [[4](#References)].
-Due to the unbalanced nature it could result in some variation however this is deemed as acceptable in industry as we will still have ~60 samples from the minority class in each set [[4](#References)].
+Due to the unbalanced nature it could result in some variation however this is deemed as acceptable in industry as we will still have enough samples from the minority class in each set [[4](#References)].

 ### Dataset Oversampling and Augmentation
 Due to the large class imbalance mentioned above it is preferred if a method is used to ensure that the model is trained on balanced data [[5](#References)].To do this we use a two step approach - oversampling the minority class, then data augmentation.
 It should be noted this class balancing was only done for the training set.